 Benefits of Gold ETFs Exchange Traded Funds

-Following are the benefits of investing in gold ETF:
+The following are the benefits of investing in gold ETF:

 - Simple and Open Trading: A Gold ETF’s minimum investment is one unit, which is equal to one gram of gold.
 Gold ETFs can be bought and sold on the exchange, and the rates are open to the public.